cdl-geneseo/geneseo-dictionary/U/University-Hots.md

 # University Hots

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : University Hots

 Created by  Unknown User (atr2), last modified by  Unknown User (mtr7) on Apr 28, 2015

 noun: A restaurant that opened in 2010, known for serving garbage plates.
 Known by the slang Uni.-Russo, S-Z, 2010The slang term for this term is overwhelmingly accepted to be UHots at this time.
 Romig, S-Z, 2015.